 Under the Hood: Planning Opportunities From a Client’s 1040, Pt.
 3: Retirement Plans

-Concluding our discussion on how looking at clients’ tax returns provides value, we look at deductions from gross income, including IRA and other retirement plans.
+Concluding our discussion on how looking at clients’ tax returns provides value, maximizing deductions from IRAs and other retirement plans.

 Health Care in Retirement: How to Help Clients Plan

 Financial advisors take a growing role in optimizing clients’ health care spending.

 From asset-based insurance to tax-qualified annuities, there are plenty of options for LTC cost planning that don't require gambling on the likelihood of needing care.

 HSAs Losing Luster Under Obamacare

 HSAs are about to lose much of their value under the PPACA, which will impose minimum reimbursement rates on all health insurance plans—ensuring that premiums for high-deductible plans will increase.

 Advisors vs. the Bag Lady Nightmare: 4 Women Talk Money With Terry Savage